StjepanPoljak/tutorials/cpu/arm-doc.md

 Implemented for EL1, EL2 and EL3.
 Provides the memory attribute encodings corresponding to the possible `AttrIndx` values in a Long-descriptor format translation table entry for stage 1 translations.
 Check ARM documentation for details.

+#### Transient Attribute

+ * **Transient** - benefit of caching is for a relatively short period
+ * **Non-Transient** - opposite of Transient

+Note: Usually, it's not worth worrying about transient attribute, unless dealing with very specific requirements.

 # Notes

 The best place to find information on ARM (Acorn RISC Machines) Architecture is [here](https://developer.arm.com/documentation/).